nateridderman/data-binding-blog-post/README.md

 # README #

-Android app to show the importance of using executePendingBindings in a RecyclerView
+Android app to show the importance of using executePendingBindings when using Data Binding in a RecyclerView